 - Employees who represent your brand badly to others

-- Misconduct by an individual employee toward customers
+- Misconduct by an individual employee toward consumers

 The public may not agree that company officials’ and employees’ acts are not the company’s.
 Representatives act as companies’ faces and personalities.
 It makes any organization open to a lot of liability and reputational risks.

-This type of reputational risk can greatly impact your company’s reputation, especially when your customers and former workers have a negative experience.
+This type of reputational risk can greatly impact your company’s reputation, especially when your consumers and former workers have a negative experience.
 Here are a few examples:

 - Customers’ negative reviews on public review sites